|

 The primary wing feathers and the outer secondaries

-throat is a soft pale pink and nearly white.
-The pale
+The throat is a soft pale pink and nearly white.
+The

-gray at the vent.
-The eyes are so unique and very stricking.
+pale gray at the vent.
+The eyes are so unique and

-The eyes are bright green in some individuals while
+very stricking.
+The eyes are bright green in some

-the eyes is very bright orangish-yellow, gold or sometimes
+The skin surrounding the eyes is very bright orangish-yellow,

-has less pink sheen and the orbital skin is less brighter
+she has less pink sheen and the orbital skin is less

 Thanks